Originally published on PRWeb. Outsourced financial services firm ranked in top 50 of fastest…

-Paid Sick Leave in California: Understanding the Healthy Workplaces, Healthy Families Act of 2014
+Paid Leave in CA: Understanding Healthy Workplaces in 2014

 This guest post is from Kaspars Upmanis, the founder of CAKE HR.

 The Healthy Workplaces, Healthy Families Act of 2014 was passed to allow most types of employees in California to be eligible for paid sick leave.
 With this passage, California becomes the first state in the Union to require all employers, regardless of size, to offer sick leave to its employees.
 Unlike a similar law in Connecticut, which requires only companies of more than 50 employees to offer paid sick leave, this law affects even the smallest of startups.